0xERR0R/blocky/docs/configuration.md

         otherdevice.lan: 192.168.178.15,2001:0db8:85a3:08d3:1319:8a2e:0370:7344
     ```

-This configuration will also resolve any subdomain of the defined domain.
-For example a query "printer.lan" or "
+This configuration will also resolve any subdomain of the defined domain, recursively.
+For example querying any of
-my.printer.lan" will return 192.168.178.3 as IP address.
+`printer.lan`, `my.printer.lan` or `i.love.my.printer.lan` will return 192.168.178.3.

 With the optional parameter `rewrite` you can replace domain part of the query with the defined part **before** the
 resolver lookup is performed.